Trades Coverage

 Claims history, limits, and endorsements

-Progressive names coverage needs, number of employees, risk exposure, and claims history as cost factors for plumbing insurance.
+Plumbing insurance cost depends on coverage needs, number of employees, risk exposure, and claims history.
 Water losses, auto losses, and workers compensation losses all raise future premiums.
 Contract requirements can increase needed limits and add endorsements that raise the cost further.

 What carriers ask when quoting a plumber